UnclePhil1/field/README.md

 ### Core idea

 Football is most fun when you have something riding on the next moment.
-FanField turns any live match into a fast, social game: players make short yes/no calls on the next goal, card, or corner, and every call is settled from a verifiable live data feed rather than by a house.
-Because the same feed decides every outcome, the result is identical for everyone and can be checked.
-On top of that sits a light social and rewards layer, streaks, squads, chat, and sponsor-funded tournaments that keeps players coming back before, during, and after the whistle.
+FanField turns the wait between big moments into a game.
+During any live match, players make short yes or no calls on the next goal, card, or corner, and every call is settled by a verifiable live data feed, not by a house.
+The same feed decides every outcome, so the result is the same for everyone and each one can be checked on-chain.
+Around that sits a light social and rewards layer, streaks, squads, chat, and sponsor-funded tournaments, that keeps players coming back before, during, and after the whistle.

 ### Business highlights